henrisve/CarND-Advanced-Lane-Lines/README.md

 Another idea was to make a weight for the polyfit by taking pixels in the small window/pixels in big window.
 So if we have lots of pixels inside the small window, and few in proximity next to it, we know it's pretty good, but if we have lots of pixels around our window aswell, we know it's something wrong with these.

+After review:

+I added a few things to be able to fit the lines better.
+1. Smoothing the lines using the following:
+	1. Draw last lines into the binary image. so if nothing is found, we will still find this line.
+	2. Avrage with previous line: 90% of old, 10% of current.
+	3. Avrage the start position (the bottom part should almost never change at all)
+2. Merge binary points from both lines before trying to fit, here we assume that both lines have the same curvature, this is not really true, but in our case its almost.
+This ensures that even if one side has almost no pixels, we still can catch it.
+3. Added 2 new things for the binary image, L and B channel fram lab-color space. also adjusted the parameters..
+However, fellt like the more I tried the worse result.
+One thing I would like to test here is to use ML to figure out the best parameters and/or use adaptive threshold.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.